zlogic/mendix-docs/content/en/docs/refguide/runtime/mendix-client/widget-conversion-limitations.md

 Studio Pro, provides a quick and automatic method to easily migrate the widgets that are unsupported by the React client.
 However, not all the configuration options are currently supported by the replacement React client-ready widgets.

-{{% alert color="info" %}}
-We are working on a batch conversion component that lets you convert all incompatible widgets in your project with a few clicks.
-We will announce the release in our [Release Notes](/releasenotes/studio-pro/10/).
-{{% /alert %}}

 ## Automatic Widget Conversion Limitations

 The following sections list the unsupported widget configuration options.